 Treatment for multiple sclerosis may include drugs to manage attacks, symptoms, or both.
 Many medications carry the risk of some side effects, so patients need to manage their treatment with their doctors.

 Corticosteroids are drugs that reduce inflammation in the body and affect the function of the immune system.
 They are often used to manage MS attacks, but can have numerous side effects.

 Side Effects of Short-Term Corticosteroid Use

 - Changes in emotions

 Side Effects of Long-Term Corticosteroid Use

-There are currently 10 medications approved for disease modification
+There are several medications approved for disease modification, including the following:

 Interferons for relapsing MS